An "input source" is a region of the controller that can be thought of as a larger modular unit. This refers to a physical

 This section provides a detailed breakdown of the different kinds of input sources known to the configurator, see Input Sources

-Trackpads are available on the VSC and the DS4.
-The VSC uses left and right circular trackpads, whereas the DS4 features a single rectangular trackpad in the center.
-The configurator can treat the DS4's trackpad as one single trackpad ("Center Trackpad") or split it into two ("Left Trackpad" and "Right Trackpad").
-The VSC's trackpads feature haptic feedback whereas the DS4's does not.
+Trackpads are available on the Steam Controller and the PlayStation 4 Controller.
+The Steam Controller has left and right circular trackpads, whereas the PlayStation 4 controller features a single rectangular trackpad in the center.
+The Steam Input configurator can treat the PlayStation 4 controller's trackpad as one single trackpad ("Center Trackpad") or split it into two ("Left Trackpad" and "Right Trackpad").
+The Steam Controller's trackpads feature haptic feedback whereas the PlayStation 4 controllers do not.

 - Left Trackpad